 Here's the test I use.

-Ask your best customer to describe what you do in one sentence—not your mission statement, not your tagline, just what you actually do and why it matters.
+Ask your best customer to describe what you do in one sentence.
+Not your mission statement, not your tagline.
+What you actually do & why it matters.
 What would they say?
 If that answer is different from what's on your homepage, you have a clarity problem.

 The fix isn't more content.
 It's more honesty.
-It's sitting with the question long enough to find the words that are actually true, and then having the courage to lead with those.
+It's sitting with the question long enough to find the words that are actually true, & then having the courage to lead with those.

 When you get clarity right, something interesting happens.

-The story takes care of itself.
 The content becomes easier to write.
 The visuals have something to say.
-The campaigns have a center of gravity instead of just a theme.
-And if you work with a designer, they finally have something solid to build on, because a clear brand and a cohesive visual system start from the same place.
+Campaigns have a center of gravity instead of just a theme.
+And if you're working with a designer, they finally have something solid to build on, because a clear brand & a cohesive visual system start from the same place.
+The story takes care of itself.

 __________________________________